 This flexible degree will set you on a pathway to finding the area of healthcare you are truly committed to.
 A Bachelor of Biomedical Science can act as that key springboard into a medical-related career.

 View the Handbook for a detailed overview of available subjects.

 Inherent requirements are the identified abilities, attributes, skills, and behaviours that must be demonstrated, during the learning experience, to successfully complete a course.
 These abilities, attributes, skills, and behaviours preserve the academic integrity of the University’s learning, assessment, and accreditation processes, and where applicable, meet the standards of a profession.
 For more information please review the inherent requirements for the Bachelor of Biomedical Sciences.

-You can choose from four different Biomedical Sciences majors.
+You can choose from three different Biomedical Sciences majors.
 All majors are studied at JCU's Townsville campus.